-However, there are some newer experiments (although western) like Waldorf and Montessori in India at the school level.
-The purpose of education is much more than grooming students with survival skills.
-If you want the child to break from the set pattern of learning and traveling the trodden path, then alternative systems of education like Montessori and Waldorf are worth exploring.
+However, there are some newer experiments with ancient systems (although western) like Waldorf and Montessori in India at the school level.
+The purpose of education is much more than grooming students in survival skills.
+If you want the child to break from the set pattern of learning and travelling the trodden path, then alternative systems of education like Montessori and Waldorf are worth exploring.

-Although children groomed in these schools learn to read only in the third standard or so, they pick up a myriad of skills that will prepare them for the comprehension needed for reading and writing.
-Said Ritu Shalini, parent of a bright girl studying in class VII who studies in an alternative school, “I used to fret and get anxious.
+Although children groomed in these schools learn to read only in the third standard or so, they are a myriad of skills that will prepare them for the comprehension needed for reading and writing.
+Says Ritu Shalini, parent of a bright girl studying in class VII who studies in an alternative school, “I used to fret and get anxious.
 All around, children write and read by the age of five.
-However, for my child, there seemed to have been no end to free play, drama, and gardening.”
-She added, “In her case, formal reading and writing skills settle in only by the age of seven or eight.
+However, for my child, there seemed to have been no end to free play, drama and gardening.”
+She adds, “In her case, formal reading and writing skills settle in only by the age of seven or eight.
 However, she then became a voracious reader.
 She reads many books just for pleasure.”